swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 required hardware, or you may not want to use your local machine for training.
 In this case, you can use a specialized Kubernetes pod to train your model.

-In this chapter, you will learn how to train the model on a Kubernetes pod.

 In this chapter, you will learn how to:

+1. Create a self-hosted runner Docker container image
+2. Publish the containerized runner image to the container registry
-1. Configure the CI/CD to start a runner on Kubernetes
+3. Configure the CI/CD to start the containerized runner on Kubernetes
-2. Start the training of the model from your CI/CD pipeline on the Kubernetes cluster
+4. Start the training of the model from your CI/CD pipeline on the Kubernetes cluster

 The following diagram illustrates the control flow of the experiment at the end